Fortinetics Book a call →

 With implementation substantially complete, month 6 focuses on packaging for assessment:

 System Security Plan (SSP) finalization.
 The SSP is the central document describing how each of the 110 controls is implemented.
-Every control gets a specific, verifiable description — not “we implement access control,” but “access control is implemented via Entra ID conditional access policies, configured to require MFA for all users with access to the CUI VLAN or production systems; access reviews are conducted quarterly by the IT manager using Entra access review workflows.”
+Every control gets a specific, verifiable description.
+Not “we implement access control,” but “access control is implemented via Entra ID conditional access policies, configured to require MFA for all users with access to the CUI VLAN or production systems; access reviews are conducted quarterly by the IT manager using Entra access review workflows.”

 POA&M finalization.
 Any open gaps documented with remediation plans, timelines, and risk acceptance where appropriate.
-The POA&M is expected to be nonzero — assessors are realistic — but it should demonstrate active management.
+The POA&M is expected to be nonzero (assessors are realistic), but it should demonstrate active management.

 Evidence package assembly.
 Every control’s evidence artifacts organized and labeled.
 Access review reports, change management records, vulnerability scan results, training completion records, incident response tabletop reports, etc. A well-organized evidence package accelerates the assessment; a disorganized one extends it.